jortigoso/VCAmp/README.md

 ## Components

-Full list of components needed are included in the VCA.csv file.
+Full list of components needed is included in the VCA.csv file.

 ### Potentiometers
 - Potentiometers are Vertical Alpha 9mmm.